Buffalo Niagara International Airport: Service history

 The April 1957 OAG shows 96 weekday departures: 55 American, 28 Capital, 10 Mohawk and 3 Allegheny.
-Nonstops didn't reach past Boston, New York, Pittsburgh and Chicago; Buffalo didn't get a nonstop beyond Chicago until Mohawk started Minneapolis in 1970.
-Continental tried Denver for a few months in 1987–88, American tried DFW a couple of times, and Northwest started Minneapolis in 1987—no others until Southwest started Phoenix and Las Vegas in October 2000.
+Nonstop flights remained limited to Boston, New York, Pittsburgh and Chicago; Buffalo did not receive a nonstop beyond Chicago until Mohawk started a Minneapolis route in 1970.
+Continental tried Denver service for a few months in 1987–88.
+American attempted direct service to DFW multiple times, and Northwest started Minneapolis in 1987.
+Southwest expanded the footprint in October 2000 with service to Phoenix and Las Vegas.

 When the federal government deregulated the airlines in 1978, Buffalo was served by four airlines: three "trunk carriers" (American Airlines, United Airlines, Eastern Air Lines) and one "local service carrier" (Allegheny Airlines).
-American and United used the East Terminal, and Allegheny and Eastern used the West Terminal.
+American and United used the East Terminal, while Allegheny and Eastern occupied the West Terminal.

 During the "glory years" for mainline-sized jet service at U.S. medium-size airports in the 1970s and 1980s, Buffalo regularly hosted widebody passenger jets.
 American Airlines DC-10s flew to Chicago O'Hare International Airport and other points.
 Eastern Air Lines Lockheed L-1011s and Airbus A300s flew to Hartsfield–Jackson Atlanta International Airport.
 Eastern's flights often did 'tag-on' hops to Toronto Pearson International Airport due to legal restrictions on flights between the United States and Canada.
 Buffalo still hosts many mainline passenger jets, but scheduled flights are usually narrow-body (single-aisle) aircraft.
 Today, Buffalo hosts wide-body charter flights for the Buffalo Bills or their National Football League opponents.

 Shortly after deregulation of the U.S. airline industry, American and United began reducing service at medium-sized Northeastern markets such as Buffalo.
 Many other airlines entered the Buffalo market and the 1980s saw a riot of new airline service as the industry began to take its post-deregulation shape.
 Most of these carriers did not survive the decade.

 The most prominent new carrier at Buffalo was People Express Airlines, a low-fare carrier founded in 1981 with a hub at Newark International Airport.
 Buffalo, along with Norfolk, Virginia and Columbus, Ohio was one of the original three cities served by People from Newark.
 The airline grew rapidly into a major carrier and at its peak ran over 10 flights per day from Buffalo to Newark.
 Too-rapid growth including a purchase of the original Frontier Airlines led to People's demise in 1987.
 They were bought and assimilated by Continental Airlines.